 Data to better understand consumer needs

 “Our mission is to improve the customer experience of luxury or specialized retail brands, we are told on this stand.
-We are doing Digital in Store”.
+We are doing Digital Store”.
 Understand: Chapsvision provides brick-and-mortar retailers with a tablet that creates a link between the potential customer’s digital data and that collected in-store: purchasing habits, consumption appetite, etc. The salesperson thus benefits from additional arguments to recommend items.
 If the subject of innovations is housed, as here, in the ability to better understand the end customer, other purposes are explored and it is undoubtedly here that the word “innovation”, in the sense of “process of influence which leads to social change” takes on its full meaning, as it remains to be proven that tracking down the target consumer is a desirable new social norm.

 From better inventory management to production control

 Thus, the issue of inventory management responds to concrete questions in economic terms (they immobilize the cash) and ecological (how to dispose of the goods in a virtuous way?).
 This is why the OMS solution (order management software), developed by the company SoCloz, appealed to us.
-By unifying the stocks of stores and warehouses, this company creates new order tunnels: ereservation, click and collect, ship from store management of omnichannel returns, order taking in store… This unification not only allows better control of aisles and coming from orders but also, according to SoCloz, it would offer an additional turnover of 20 percent.
+By unifying the stocks of stores and warehouses, this company creates new order tunnels: reservation, click and collect, ship from store management of omnichannel returns, order taking in-store… This unification not only allows better control of aisles and coming from orders but also, according to SoCloz, would offer an additional turnover of 20 percent.

 The subject of stocks invites us to question production systems that too often lead to overproduction.
 A problem that could be solved by technology.
-At the show, Accenture, a consultant in technological and human transformation, exhibited the very latest in the digitalization of businesses: design of digital twins for the prototyping and personalization of items; dematerialization to free up space in the store and allow employees to move from the role of handlers to that of sales advisors; and, of course, technologies related to metaverses that would allow customers, for example, to project themselves into a garment, via their avatar, without going through the queuing box in the fitting rooms.
+At the show, Accenture, a consultant in technological and human transformation, exhibited the very latest in the digitalization of businesses: the design of digital twins for the prototyping and personalization of items; dematerialization to free up space in the store, and allowing employees to move from the role of handlers to that of sales advisors; and, of course, technologies related to metaverses that would allow customers, for example, to project themselves into a garment, via their avatar, without going through the queuing box in the fitting rooms.
 Or, better yet, which would avoid the round trips of e-commerce which are a nuisance from an ecological point of view.